 My experience is London based.

 -I found that journeys need to be planned with military precision and cunning.
 I know the bus, tube and train network well but I found that the quickest way in time was not necessarily the easiest way for me.
-I worked out journeys with the minimum of stairs, a knowledge of lifts and escalators, and the shortest length of walking while changing between tube stations or bus and tube and train.
+I worked out journeys with the minimum of stairs, with a knowledge of any lifts and escalators, and the shortest length of walking while changing between tube stations or bus and tube and train.

--I allowed plenty of time for journeys, which was another first for me; instead of my normal fashion having to rush at the last minute to be punctual.
+-I allowed plenty of time for journeys, which was another first for me; instead of my normal fashion of having to rush at the last minute to be punctual.

 -There is a bus stop at the end of my road which can take me all the way into Central London.
 I thought it would be easy for me to just sit on a bus but, in fact, that made my leg and back hurt through having my knee bent for a long time.
 Once I could get up the stairs, the seat on the right behind the stairs meant there was room for me to stretch my left leg out if needed.